Corby Kummer: Career

-In 2014, he became executive director of Food & Society at the Aspen Institute.
-From 2014 through 2016 he was also restaurant critic for Atlanta Magazine.

-Kummer appears frequently on television and radio programs, including as a judge on The Food Network's Beat Bobby Flay and a weekly appearance on WGBH's Boston Public Radio.
+Kummer appears frequently on television and radio programs with a weekly appearance on WGBH's Boston Public Radio as a featured food policy commentator and as a judge on The Food Network's Beat Bobby Flay.

-He is a senior lecturer at Tufts University Friedman School.
+He is currently a senior lecturer at Tufts University Friedman School.

-Every week he is a featured commentator on food and food policy on WGBH's Boston Public Radio.

-He has been restaurant critic of New York, Boston, and Atlanta Magazines and food and food policy columnist for The New Republic.

-In May 2021, Kummer with Andrés, Rick Bayless, and Russell Jackson published, "Indoor dining must return.
-Just not the way we knew it," an opinion-editorial in the Washington Post.
-Together with Share Our Strength/No Kid Hungry, Kummer co-hosts the live web series, Conversations on Food Justice.

-He is executive director of Food and Society at the Aspen Institute.

 Awards

-Kummer is the winner of five James Beard Journalism Awards, presented by the James Beard Foundation for food writing.
+Kummer is the winner of six James Beard Journalism Awards, presented by the James Beard Foundation for food writing.
 His most recent was in 2008.
 He has been a finalist for the National Magazine Awards.